paulemms/paulemms.github.io/README.md

 central banking, IT, and academia.

 My open source project work can be found in my
 [github repository](https://github.com/paulemms).
-The links below show some notebooks that apply the code to particular problems.
+The links below show examples.

 # Shiny Modules